carlonicolo/introsde-2015-assignment-1/README.md

 ```

 # Appendix
-In the picture below there are showed all available target for this assignment:
+In the picture below, are showed all available target for this assignment:
 ![](http://www.carlonicolo.com/IntroSDE/Assignment1/antTargets.png)